Our counselling service runs therapeutic groups to address the continuing challenges of the living with HIV and the needs of the LGBTI community.

 Join our FEARLESS group to explore how these issues might be affecting you and learn better ways of dealing with them.

-This group is an eight-week therapeutic group for members of the GLBTIQ community who experience queerphobia.
+This group is an eight-week therapeutic group for members of the LGBTIQ community who experience queerphobia.
 It is presented by the Counselling Service of the VAC.

 FEARLESS is facilitated by professional counsellors and aims to provide a respectful and safe environment to explore your experiences and their impact on your identity.
 The group seeks to provide you with a better understanding of how to live a more authentic and fulfilling life in our normative heterosexual world.